San Diego Chicken: Firing and afterwards

 Five years after a halftime incident at a Chicago Bulls' NBA game in January 1991, a Chicago jury ordered Giannoulas to pay $300,000 to a Bulls cheerleader injured when The Chicken tackled her on the basketball court.

-In 1998, the owners of the Barney & Friends children's television show on PBS sued Giannoulas for copyright and trademark infringement, over a sketch in which The Chicken engages in a slapstick dance contest against a Barney-like character.
+In 1998, Lyrick Studios, the owners of the Barney & Friends children's television show on PBS sued Giannoulas for copyright and trademark infringement, over a sketch in which The Chicken engages in a slapstick dance contest against a Barney-like character.
 Giannoulas prevailed in the suit and recovered his attorneys' fees, based on the court's determination that his sketch was a legitimate parody, and therefore protected speech.

 The success of the Famous Chicken helped lead to mascots becoming widespread throughout professional sports, particularly Major League Baseball.
 The Chicken was named one of the 100 most powerful people in sports for the 20th century by The Sporting News.
 The pop culture publication Spy referred to Giannoulas as the Laurence Olivier of sports mascots, and The New York Times called him "perhaps the most influential mascot in sports history."

 Giannoulas was inducted in the Baseball Reliquary Shrine of the Eternals in 2011.